Economic MPC of Markov Decision Processes: Dissipativity in Undiscounted Infinite-Horizon Optimal Control: Functional Cost Rotations

-The existence of a functional $\lambda$ satisfying \eqref{eq:Dissipativity} entails a stability of \eqref{eq:FOCP} in the set of probability measures.
-We will show next that such a storage function exists in the LQR case, hence giving credence to this concept.
-In line with Lemma \ref{Lem:EquivalenceToClassic}, the resulting modified cost functional does not take a form \eqref{eq:LinearLambda}.
+We now observe that $\mathcal{L}^\mathrm{R}$ and $V_\star^\mathrm{R}$ satisfy the assumptions of Theorem~\ref{thm:asymptotic_stability}.
+Consequently, the rotated problem yields a policy guaranteeing that the closed-loop system satisfies $D$-asymptotic stability with respect to density $\rho_\star$.
+Because the optimal policies of the rotated and original problem coincide, this proves the second claim. $ $ \end{pf} The existence of a bounded functional $\lambda$ satisfying \eqref{eq:Dissipativity} entails the stability of \eqref{eq:FOCP} in the set of probability measures.
+We will show next that such a storage function exists in the LQR case, and can be explicitly provided, hence giving credence to this concept.
+In line with Lemma \ref{Lem:EquivalenceToClassic}, the resulting modified cost functional does not take the linear form \eqref{eq:LinearLambda}.
 It is not trivial, and its derivation is fairly technical.